New Sequences Design from Weil Representation with Low Two-Dimensional Correlation in Both Time and Phase Shifts: Concluding Remarks and An Open Problem

 \section{Concluding Remarks and An Open Problem}

 We have discovered a simple elementary representation of the sequences in the finite oscillator system from the Weil representation, introduced by Gurevich, Hadani, and Sochen.
-From this, we have shown a new construction (Construction A in Section 3) of families of complex valued sequences of period $p$ having low valued two-dimensional auto and cross correlation functions in both time and phase, i.e., low valued auto and cross ambiguity functions, as well as efficient implementation and large sizes.
-The new construction produces a signal set with $p^2(p-2)$ time-shift distinct sequences.
-The magnitude of the auto and cross ambiguity functions of the phase-shift distinct sequences in the set are upper bounded by $2\sqrt{p}$ and $4\sqrt{p}$, respectively.
-The Fourier transform of every sequence in the signal set is upper bounded by 2.
-This signal set can be enlarged, at the expense of implementation, to the size of $\frac{1}{2}p^2(p-2)(p+1)$ (Construction B and (\ref{eq-ex})) where the upper bounds for the magnitude of the auto and cross ambiguity functions and the upper bound for the magnitude of the Fourier spectrum are unchanged when the normalization factor is removed.
-This is the first signal set which have good two-dimensional auto and cross correlation in both time and phase with efficient implementation and large size.
-However, the proofs of those results requires very deep mathematics, i.e., the representation theory and $l$-adic algebraic geometry.
+From this, we have shown a construction $\Omega$ of families of complex valued sequences of period $p$ having low valued correlation functions.
+This construction produces a signal set with $p^2(p-2)$ shift distinct sequences.
+The magnitude of the auto and cross correlation functions are upper bounded by $2\sqrt{p}$ and $4\sqrt{p}$, respectively.
+The DFT of every sequence in the signal set is upper bounded by 2.
+The signal set $\Omega_0$, a subset of $\Omega$, possesses all the properties of $\Omega$ as well as the magnitude of their auto and cross ambiguity functions are bounded by $2\sqrt{p}$ and $4\sqrt{p}$.
+However, there is a drawback of this construction in practice, since the alphabet for a sequence of length p grows roughly as $O(p^2)$.